Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Experiments

 \subsection{Experiments on Retinal Fundus Image Dataset}

 We report the performance of our method for optic disc segmentation from retinal fundus images.
-The 400 training images from REFUGE challenge were randomly separated to training and test dataset with the ratio of 9:1.
+The 400 training images from~\reviseagain{the REFUGE challenge~\cite{orlando2020refuge}} were randomly separated to training and test dataset with the ratio of 9:1.
 For training semi-supervised model, only a portion of labels (\ie, 10\% and 20\%) in the training set were used.
 We preprocessed all the input images by subtracting the mean RGB values of all the training dataset.
-When training the supervised model, the loss function was traditional cross-entropy loss and we used SGD algorithm with learning rate 0.01 and momentum 0.9.
+When training the supervised model, the loss function was the traditional cross-entropy loss and \reviseagain{we used the SGD algorithm} with learning rate 0.01 and momentum 0.9.
 To train the semi-supervised model, we added the extra unsupervised regularization loss, and the learning rate was changed to 0.001.

-We report the JA performance of supervised and semi-supervised results under the setting of 10\% labeled training images and 20\% labeled training images, respectively.
-As shown in Table~\ref{tab:retina}, we also report the other two representative semi-supervised methods.
-It is observed that our method achieves 1.52\% improvement under the 10\% labeled training setting, which ranked top among all these methods.
-In addition, the improvement achieved by our method under the 20\% training setting is also the highest.
-Figure~\ref{fig:two} shows some visual segmentation results of our semi-supervised method.
+We report \reviseagain{JA of the supervised} and semi-supervised results under the setting of 10\% labeled training images and 20\% labeled training images, respectively.\reviselast{ As shown in Table~\ref{tab:retina}, we also compare with the other semi-supervised methods.
+It can be observed that our method achieves 1.82\% improvement under the 10\% labeled training setting, which ranked top among all these methods. \reviseagain{Also,} the improvement achieved by our method under the 20\% training setting is also the highest.} Figure~\ref{fig:two} shows some visual segmentation results of our semi-supervised method.
 We can see that our method can better capture the boundary of the optic disc structure.